MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 And return the result **2**.

-If one of the parameters is a float, the result will be also be a float.
+If one of the parameters is a float, the result will also be a float.

 *Example*